-SPST630 Planetary and Solar System Studies (3 hours)
+SPST630 Planetary and Solar System Studies (3 semester hours)

 This course examines the exploration of the solar system with a focus on the methods used to explore the Sun, planets, moons, and small solar system bodies.
 Special emphasis is also placed on the space environment and its effects on current and future exploration activities.
 The threat of comet, asteroid, and meteoroid impacts on Earth will also be addressed.
 This course requires access to the web site MASTERING ASTRONOMY, and use of CLEA Labs, which are Windows only programs.
 If you are not using a Windows program, please verify that your system will be compatible with CLEA labs prior to registering for the course.
-The link for CLEA labs is http://www3.gettysburg.edu/~marschal/clea/CLEAhome.html exploration of the universe around us.
-Focus is also placed on cosmology, the study of the past, present, and possible future of the universe.
-(Prerequisite: SPST630).
-This course requires access to the web site MASTERING ASTRONOMY, and use of CLEA Labs, which are Windows only programs.
-If you are not using a Windows program, please verify that your system will be compatible with CLEA labs prior to registering for the course.
-The link for CLEA labs is http://www3.gettysburg.edu/~marschal/clea/CLEAhome.html
+The link for CLEA labs is http://www3.gettysburg.edu/~marschal/clea/CLEAhome.html.

-SPST631 Astrophysical Studies (3 hours)
+SPST631 Astrophysical Studies (3 semester hours)